Privacy Policy

 • To anyone to whom our assets or businesses (or any part of them) are transferred;

-• When we may be required, authorized or permitted by law, including to government agencies, regulatory bodies and law enforcement agencies; and
+• When we may be required, authorized or permitted by law, including to government agencies, regulatory bodies and law enforcement agencies; To our business advisors acting as service providers or processors including lawyers, bankers, auditors, and insurers; and

 We may also disclose personal information to third parties such as our contractors, suppliers, agents and service providers who help us deliver, administer and support our functions and activities, including: